Dynamical Low-Rank Approximation for Stochastic Differential Equations

-Approximations of the form \eqref{eq:DO-form} for SDEs have been considered already in \cite{sapsis2009dynamically}, where the following evolution equations, hereafter called \textit{DO equations} were derived for the factors $(\boldsymbol{U},\boldsymbol{Y})$ by formal calculations, treating the process $\boldsymbol{Y}_t$ as differentiable:
+Approximations of the form \eqref{eq:DO-form} for SDEs have been considered already in \cite{sapsis2009dynamically}, where the following evolution equations, hereafter called \textit{DO equations} were derived for the factors $(\boldsymbol{U},\boldsymbol{Y})$ by {using the same formal procedure as for ODEs via treating the process $\boldsymbol{Y}$ as differentiable in time:}

 Here, we let ${C}_{\boldsymbol{Y}_{t}}:=\mathbb{E}[\boldsymbol{Y}_{t}\boldsymbol{Y}_{t}{}^{\top}]$ whereas $P_{\boldsymbol{U}_{t}}^{\mathrm{row}} \in\mathbb{R}^{d\times d}$ denotes the projection-matrix onto the row space $\mathrm{span}\{U_{t}^{1},\dots,U_{t}^{R}\}\subset\mathbb{R}^{d}$ of $\boldsymbol{U}_{t}$; when $\boldsymbol{U}_{t}$ has orthonormal rows, one has $P_{\boldsymbol{U}_{t}}^{\mathrm{row}}= \boldsymbol{U}_{t}^{\top}\boldsymbol{U}_{t} $.
 In Section \ref{sec: Consistency}, we will give a rigorous justification for \eqref{eq:DLR-eq-U} and \eqref{eq:DLR-eq-Y}.